sophies92/sosText/README.md

 - [1.2] Can now open multiple files from the terminal by chaining inputs.
 *sostext [path-to-file-1] [path-to-file-2] [path-to-file-...] [path-to-file-99]*
 - [1.3] Tabs can now be closed.
+- [1.3] When starting a new file, or opening a file, the new tab becomes the active tab.
+- [1.3] When closing tabs that aren't the active tab, the correct tab now closes.

 ## 6 - Licence
 This program is free software: you can redistribute it and/or modify